 Find packets of 100 ‘Black Pearl’ seeds at True Leaf Market.

 This heirloom variety grows up to three feet tall and produces large yields of three-quarter-inch-long peppers that are quite spicy.

 The fruits morph from purple to light yellow to orange, and then to red, as they mature.
 The stems and leaves have a purple tint and the flowers are purple.

 Grow your own ‘Bolivian Rainbow’ plants with these packets of 25 seeds, available via Amazon.

 This type produces two- to two-and-a-half-inch blunt-nosed peppers that cycle through greenish yellow to orange and then to dark red.

 The compact plants grow to nine to 10 inches tall and spread to about 14 inches.
 Unlike many ornamentals, ‘Chilly Chili’ is not spicy.

 Get a packet of 100 ‘Chilly Chili’ seeds at True Leaf Market.

 This attractive variety is an heirloom type from Mexico.
 It produces three-quarter-inch spicy, roundish fruit that matures from green to purple-blue to peach to bright red.

 The young fruit is very spicy, but as it matures, the flavor becomes milder.
 The green leaves are purple-tinged at the edges.

 The plant grows from 12 to 18 inches tall and six to 10 inches wide.

 The upright, twisty appearance of this plant’s narrow, two- to two-and-a-half-inch fruits is reminiscent of the infamous monster in Greek mythology whose crown sported venomous snakes in place of hair.

 This eight to 10-inch tall plant produces pastel-colored peppers in lavender, cream, pale yellow, and pale orange against a background of dark green leaves.

 ‘NuMex Easter’ was an All-America Selections Bedding Plant Winner in 2014, and as such, is particularly useful as a bedding plant.

 You can order a packet of 10 seeds from Park Seeds via Amazon.

 This bright green plant grows to about a foot tall and produces conical orange, yellow, red, and purple peppers in summer and fall, amongst bushy foliage.

-Find a packet of seeds for ‘Orange Wonder’ at Eden Brothers.
+Find a packet of seeds for ‘Autumn Time’ at True Leaf Market.

 You’ll get lots of fruits on this plant, which grows to be about 12 inches tall and as wide as 18 inches.